Excitement and anxiety.

 - Working with the new franchisor to determine the optimal economics of its franchise program by ascertaining appropriate initial franchise fees, continuing royalties, advertising fees and numerous other potential (but often unrecognized) “profit center” revenues.

 - Determining the geographic scope of the proposed franchise network (national/regional/top ADI’s only/unique, targeted markets only).

 - Ascertaining the proper timing and sequencing of the franchise rollout.

-- Structuring and financing the appropriate franchising entity.
+- Structuring and financing the appropriate franchisor entity.

-- Ensuring that the franchising entity is adequately capitalized (although nowhere memorialized, each franchise-regulating state requires a minimum net worth as a condition precedent to franchise registration).
+- Ensuring that the franchisor entity is adequately capitalized (although nowhere memorialized, each franchise-regulating state requires a minimum net worth as a condition precedent to franchise registration).

 - Drafting all necessary ancillary agreements (option agreements, leases, subleases, personal guarantees and non-competition agreements).

 - Preparing all required franchise disclosure documents necessary to engage in franchise sales activity, both in the United States and internationally.